nospaceships/node-raw-socket/README.md

 The `buffer` parameter is a [Node.js][nodejs] `Buffer` object containing the data to be sent.
 The `length` parameter specifies how many bytes from `buffer`, beginning at offset `offset`, to send.
-The `address` parameter contains the dotted quad formatted IP address of the remote host to send the data to.
+For IPv4 raw sockets the `address` parameter contains the dotted quad formatted IP address of the remote host to send the data to, e.g `192.168.1.254`, for IPv6 raw sockets the `address` parameter contains the compressed formatted IP address of the remote host to send the data to, e.g. `fe80::a00:27ff:fe2a:3427`.
 The `callback` function is called once the data has been sent.
 The following arguments will be passed to the `callback` function:

  * `error` - Instance of the `Error` class, or `null` if no error occurred
  * `bytes` - Number of bytes sent